 Consistency

-In our study on the impact of consistency, which examined 26 weeks of posting behavior across more than 100,000 Buffer users, the creators who performed best weren’t posting every day or chasing extreme volume.
+In our study on the impact of consistency, which examined 26 weeks of posting behavior across more than 100K Buffer users, the creators who performed best weren’t posting every day or chasing extreme volume.
 They were simply showing up regularly.

-The takeaway here is simple but powerful:
+The takeaway here is simple but powerful.

-⚡ You don’t need a perfect schedule — you just need a sustainable rhythm.
+⚡ You don’t need a perfect schedule; you just need a sustainable rhythm.

 Why does consistency matter so much?

 - Algorithms reward stable posting behavior.
-We have deep-dive data on that shows this to be true for LinkedIn, Instagram, and TikTok.
+We have deep-dive data that shows this to be true for LinkedIn, Instagram, and TikTok.

-- Audiences come to expect regular posts from you, which can keep you top of mind (and top of feed!)
+- Audiences come to expect regular posts from you, which can keep you top of mind (and top of feed).

-- You create more opportunities for one good post to break out
+- You create more opportunities for one good post to break out.

-- Your confidence, your content skills, and your understanding of your audience grow as the habit locks in
+- Your confidence, your content skills, and your understanding of your audience grow as the habit locks in.

-- Start with one non-negotiable posting day per week
+- Start with one non-negotiable posting day per week.

-- Use scheduling to cover low-energy weeks
+- Use scheduling to cover low-energy weeks.

 - Take breaks.
-One off day or week won’t undo months of momentum
+One off day or week won’t undo months of momentum.

-Consistency is simply showing up often enough for growth to compound — and the data makes clear just how much impact that has.
+Consistency is simply showing up often enough for growth to compound, and the data makes clear just how much impact that has.

 Engagement